KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

 ## Emojis

-The ``Emoji`` struct represents a structured emoji model, that lets you work with emojis and their information in a more structured way:
+The ``Emoji`` struct represents a structured emoji model that lets you work with emojis and their information in a more structured way:

 ```swift
 let emoji = Emoji("😀")